 SuperComputing is one of our favorite industry events.
 It still feels like the IT shows of the 90s: there’s a lot of hardware, nerds and geeks all around, deep technical conversations, and a lot of cutting-edge solutions, the kind that we will see in the enterprise several years from now.
 It’s exciting!

 Object Storage, everybody

-We will be present at SuperComputing 17 with the cluster you see in the picture.
-A three-node cluster based on Raspberry Pi Zeros, with an additional Pi3 to handle the front-end.
+We are present at SC17 with a three-node cluster based on Raspberry Pi Zeros, with an additional Pi3 to handle the front-end.
 We are doing this for several reasons:

 And that's not all, folks

-On November 29th, we hosted a webinar about using OpenIO SDS on Raspberry PI.
+On November 29th, we hosted a webinar about using OpenIO on Raspberry PI.
 In this event, we went easy on the marketing, leaving as much time as possible to the techies.
-We demonstrated how to install a Raspberry Pi cluster with OpenIO SDS, and gave attendees as much information as possible to replicate the experience at home.
+We demonstrated how to install a Raspberry Pi cluster with OpenIO, and gave attendees as much information as possible to replicate the experience at home.

 An OpenIO cluster based on Raspberries is a great way to test functionality, S3 compatibility, and test your software against it; this is the perfect opportunity to learn how to do it.